saurabhwanjari/JavaMiniproject/README.md

 # JavaMiniproject
-This is a java mini project bases on hashing (linear probing) implementation.
+This is a java mini project based on hashing (linear probing) implementation.